-The health of the SHS remains in great shape with nearly 89 percent of lane miles and over 95 percent of bridges rated either excellent or good, both measures exceeding their respective goals.
+The health of the SHS remains in great shape with nearly 91 percent of lane miles and over 95 percent of bridges rated either excellent or good, both measures exceeding their respective objectives.

 The Department is keeping administrative costs under control, is managing its finances in accordance with statute and has committed 100 percent of its federal highway funds.
-In addition, the Department requested and received \$60 million in redistributed funds from states not able to commit their federal funds.
+In addition, the Department received \$64.9 million in redistributed federal funds from states not able to commit their federal funds.

-The Toll Revenue Variance continues to meet the objective of less than 5 percent of toll users violating payment provisions, and this is a reflection of continuing enforcement efforts by the Turnpike Enterprise.
+The Toll Revenue Variance continues to meet the objective of less than five percent of toll users violating payment provisions, and this is a reflection of continuing enforcement efforts by the Turnpike Enterprise.
 The Turnpike Enterprise also met the objective of containing toll collection costs as a result of aggressive cost cutting and improvements in violation processing.